elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 ```
 **NOTE:** A user is restricted to one OAuth client per component in a tenant.

+#### Retrieving OAuth Clients

-#### To retrieve OAuth clients in a tenant, we will use the following API request:
+To retrieve OAuth clients in a tenant, we will use the following API request:

 `GET {apiBaseUri}/v2/tenants/{TENANT_ID}/oauth-clients`